Mindfulness Teacher Training Course (MTTC)

 A week-long teaching with further training in facilitation and public speaking.

-A monthly online Zoom conference with the participants in the months outside residential periods.
+A monthly online meetings with the participants in the months outside residential periods.

 All participants share and explore themes.